Afghan women TV presenters cover faces on air

 "TOLOnews was compelled and we were forced to wear it."

+On Sunday, male journalists and employees of TOLOnews wore face masks in the channel's offices in Kabul in solidarity with women presenters, an AFP correspondent reported.

+Other women employees of the channel continued to work with their faces visible.

-Ministry spokesman Mohammad Akif Sadeq Mohajir said authorities had no plans to force female presenters out of their jobs.
+Ministry spokesman Mohammad Akif Sadeq Mohajir said authorities appreciated that media channels had observed the dress code.

+"We are happy with the media channels that they implemented this responsibility in a good manner," he told AFP.

+Mohajir also said that the authorities were not against women presenters working in the channels.

-"We have no intention of removing them from the public scene or sidelining them or stripping them of their right to work," Mohajir told AFP.
+"We have no intention of removing them from the public scene or sidelining them or stripping them of their right to work," he said.

-"We are happy with the media channels that they implemented this responsibility in a good manner."

 Men working in government also risk suspension if their wives or daughters fail to comply.